kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

    ![](./Images/46.png)

-#### You have successfully completed this task.
-Please proceed to the next task.
+#### Congratulations!
+You have successfully completed this task.
+Please move on to the next task.

-### Task 5 : Create a Power BI report from a KQL Query set
+## Task 5 : Create a Power BI report from a KQL Query set

 In this task, you will learn how to create a Power BI report from a KQL query set to visualize and analyze data effectively.